Bayard boys, girls basketball teams get road sweep of South Platte

 The Tigers would go on to outscore South Platte 17-11 in the third to take a two-point advantage into the final frame.

-South Platte would start the fourth quarter with a 5-0 run to regain the lead, but it was short-lived as Bayard would take the lead back on the next possession.
+South Platte started the fourth quarter with a 5-0 run to regain the lead, but it was short-lived as Bayard would take the lead back on the next possession.

 The lead changed hands a few more times before a free throw by Bayard’s Fiscus with 30 seconds left would seal the game.